I was born into a Jewish family that practiced Judaism. We practiced but didn’t always succeed. Here’s what it means to be a Jew.…

 Since Reform Jews ignore the rituals, Orthodox Jews accuse Reform Jews of being negligent and non-religious.
 Since Orthodox Jews perform all the old rituals, Reform Jews accuse Orthodox Jews of being hopelessly old-fashioned and out of touch with modern needs.

 But although Orthodox Jews consider Reform Jews to be misguided, and vice versa, they respect each other.
 Jews don’t despise each other the way Protestants and Catholics do in Northern Ireland.
 Christians have wars about religion; Jews don’t.
 Jews are quiet people.

 Although Jews are quiet, they aren’t humble.
 They don’t agree with Jesus’s recommendation to “turn the other cheek.”

 If a Jew gets into a fight, he’ll run away or defend himself or try to talk the opponent out of fighting.
-But he won’t let himself to be turned into a punching bag.
-Jews do not believe in self-sacrifice.
+But he won’t let himself be turned into a punching bag.
+Jews don’t believe in self-sacrifice.

 Jews try to avoid fights just if they’re “typical” Jews, not commanders of the Israeli military, who are paid to love war.
 It’s amazing how a paycheck can change one’s sense of values.

 Christians worry about whether they’ll go to Hell instead of Heaven.
 Jews ignore the issue of “life after death,” since the Old Testament hardly even mentions the issue.

 Once a year, at the Yom Kippur holiday, they pray that God will put their names in His white book instead of His black book.
 But they believe that if they’re good, their rewards will occur relatively soon, rather than in the hereafter.